Emmanuel Pahud: Musical styles and recordings

 Pahud's debut into the world of jazz came through meeting and collaborating with jazz pianist Jacky Terrasson.
 He admires and derives inspiration from jazz flutists such as James Newton, James Moody, Herbie Mann, and Jeremy Steig.
 He has explored jazz further through performing big band music with friends and colleagues from the Berlin Philharmonic and local jazz musicians.
 Pahud's collaboration with Jacky Terrasson resulted in a duo CD titled "Into the Blue," with performances including original takes on Bolero, Apres un Reve, and the Bolling Suite among others.
 Other personnel on the project included Sean Smith and Ali Jackson (drums).
 Other examples of his vast interests in innovative musical genres include so-called "one-time projects" (as Pahud calls them); most recently in 2006, it included a collaboration project with the NHK Symphony Orchestra of a recorded original soundtrack for the NHK Taiga series Komyo ga Tsuji (Jp: 功名が辻).

-For the many that come to see Pahud perform, either jazz or classical, it is not only about entertaining.
+For people that come to see Pahud perform, either jazz or classical, it is not only about entertaining.
 Pahud reflects on his audiences being able to learn about music at his performances; it is about reacting at different levels and ranges of emotions.
 To Pahud, it is about interacting, connecting and enabling the audience to think about what is happening as the music is being played.
 He wants to open opportunities in developing curiosity to discover more about music as a way of giving back to the audience.

-In 1996 he signed an exclusive contract with EMI Classics, the only flutist in the world to have a solo recording contract with a major record company.
-Pahud promises to be one of the most significant contributors to the catalogue of recorded flute music today.
+In 1996, he signed an exclusive contract with EMI Classics, the only flutist in the world to have a solo recording contract with a major record company.
+Pahud is one of the significant contributors to the catalogue of recorded flute music today.
 Nowadays much of his time is taken up with recording.
 He extended his contract with EMI for a further six years.
 Recording adds a welcome diversity to Pahud's schedule:

 I like to work for the mic – it brings a certain close-up on your playing.
 You have to take care of lots of things that you do not necessarily have to take care of when you are performing in a live concert hall.
 You don't have the emotional or the visual support, and you have to be exciting nevertheless.
 So at the same time you have to take greater care of the detail and bring a greater intensity to the music.
 Pahud has recorded and/or collaborated a total of 24 discs for EMI.